-Accumulation is an ancient and well-known way to keep warm in stone for a long time, enjoying a gentle uniform heat for a long time.
-Now the stove accumulation is going through its second birth.
-Deaf inconvenient doors are a thing of the past, as is the technology of their masonry.
-The modern continuation of the kiln tradition is the stoves and fireplaces, which combine the aesthetics of the fireplace and the stove accumulation tradition.
+Accumulation is a long-standing and well-known way to keep the heat in the fireplace for a long time, enjoying the mild equally heat for a long time.
+Now the furnace accumulation is experiencing its second birth.
+Deaf inconvenient doors are a thing of the past, as is the technology of their building.
+The modern continuation of the kiln tradition is the accumulative furnaces and fireplaces, which combine the aesthetics of the fire and the furnace accumulation system.

 The tradition of soft heat

 With the rising cost of energy, the demands for wood heating dictate high efficiency and comfort.
 The fire in the fireplace does not burn evenly: at first a small amount of heat is released, then it rapidly increases and the heat becomes excess, and after active combustion the furnace and fireplace are rapidly cooled and the heat does not run out again.
 Sometimes there is no need for heat from active combustion, but the slow burning mode does not give the desired effect.
 An accumulation system capable of providing heat over a long period comes to the help.